michellesklee/predicting_home_values/README.md

 ### VI.
 Conclusion
-Using real estate and business-related features, the linear model had some predictive ability predicting home values in 2016 and 2017.
-However, the number of features likely contributed to an overfit model.
-Regularization with Ridge and Lasso resulted in similar RMSE to the initial linear model for 2016, but better fit the model when predicting 2017 home values.
+Using real estate and business-related features, the linear models had some predictive ability predicting home values in 2016 and 2017.
+Regularization with Ridge and Lasso resulted was conducted due to a potentially overfit model.
+Regularized models had similar RMSE to the initial linear model for 2016, but better fit the model when predicting 2017 home values.

-When comparing the original models with feature selection and real estate features only, the original models performed similarly, suggesting that business license features warrant further investigation.
+Running the models again with feature importance and real estate features only improved performance slightly, particularly for Linear and Lasso.
+Results suggest that business license features are important in conjunction to real estate features when predicting home values.
+The business license features from RFE warrant further investigation.

 ### VII.
 Next Steps
 - Attempt to predict on available 2018 home values
-- Fine tune the model
+- Examine RFE features with Lasso regularization
 - Look into GIS data